 Volvo XC40 SUV - Engines, drive & performance

-The D4 diesel is a good all-rounder, with punchy performance leaving enough in reserve for towing duties
+The B4 petrol is a good all-rounder, with punchy performance

-It’s a model you’ll happily waft around in with the minimum of fuss, and the D4 engine has plenty of power to make the XC40 feel quite spritely.
-With an eight-speed automatic gearbox fitted, you're best leaving it to its own devices, especially as the odd left-for-up, right-for-down action of the shifter in manual mode is very unsatisfying.
+It’s a model you’ll happily waft around in with the minimum of fuss, and both the B3 and B4 engines have plenty of power to make the XC40 feel quite spritely.
+With an automatic gearbox fitted, you're best leaving it to its own devices, especially as the odd left-for-up, right-for-down action of the shifter in manual mode is very unsatisfying.

-The Volvo XC40 Recharge T5 is a plug-in hybrid model consisting of the T3’s 1.5-litre petrol engine, an electric motor and a 10.7kWh battery.
-Together they produce a maximum of 258bhp and propel the car from 0-62mph in 7.3 seconds - a little longer than the B5 petrol but still quite rapid.
+The Volvo XC40 Recharge T5 is a plug-in hybrid model consisting of the 1.5-litre petrol engine, an electric motor and a 10.7kWh battery.
+Together they produce a maximum of 258bhp and propel the car from 0-62mph in 7.3 seconds, making it the quickest model in the range bar the fully electric Recharge Twin version.
 You can tell the car which power source to use via a set of driving modes, or leave it to juggle between them.
 Do this and the switch between the two is almost unnoticeable, which is helped by the standard-fit seven-speed automatic gearbox.

 The electric motor takes a lot of pressure off the 1.5-litre petrol, so most of the time it feels like a larger engine with impressive refinement, only sounding harsh at high revs.
 The main negative is a slightly unnatural feel to the braking thanks to the energy harvesting.
 The extra weight of the battery pack can also make the ride feel slightly less plush on occasion.

-The XC40 Recharge P8 is fitted with two electric motors, one for each axle, giving it a total of 402bhp.
+The XC40 Recharge EV is fitted with two electric motors in ‘Twin’ guise, one for each axle, giving it a total of 402bhp.
 No, that's not a typo; the small crossover has more power than many past supercars.
 Acceleration from 0-62mph takes just 4.9 seconds, while its top speed is limited to 112mph.
 Single-motor versions are now available with 235bhp, a 7.4-second 0-62mph time and a noticeably cheaper price; we think most buyers will be perfectly happy with the entry-level versions.